 - Go to the Available Integrations section and click Patch.

-- When the Windows or Linux patch feed appears, click the required OS patch feed.
+- When the Windows or Linux patch feed is displayed, click the required OS patch feed.

 - From PATCH FEED INTEGRATION, click Install.